aws-samples/how-to-write-more-correct-software-workshop/instructions/steps.md

 Let's do `ParseAwsKmsIdentifier` first.
 How can we distinguish an ARN
 from a resource?
-Let's go with "It starts with anr:".
+Let's go with "It starts with arn:".

 ```dafny